tuanlamit/python-netmiko-script-2/README.md

 > x.x.x.x is the IP address of the terminal server and 20xx is the line number defined by the router, which provides access to the switches.
 >
 >
-> Line number could be 20xx, 40xx, or 60xx, but preferrably 20xx for normal use.
+> Line number usually have 4 digits and could be 20xx, 40xx, 60xx, and etc... but preferably 20xx for normal use.

 Below is the physical lab topology: